nais/handbook/docs/technical/naas.md

 <span>
 Each cluster has a single load balancer and a single set of ingress controllers.
 Access to each domain on this load balancer is goverened by cloud armor policies.
-The partner can restrict which clients can access a domain by defining cloud armor policies. <br/>
+The tenant can restrict which clients can access a domain by defining cloud armor policies. <br/>
 > **Example:** app-a.x.com can be exposed globally, whilst app-b.y.com is restricted to a predefined set of source IPs.

-The load balancer will terminate SSL using certificates provided by the partner.
+The load balancer will terminate SSL using certificates provided by the tenant.
 </span>
 </span>